 Let’s see them in the details 😉

-– Mozzarella: this is the main ingredient, so you must choose a good quality buffalo mozzarella, and unless you are in Italy, to find a good one you should usually go to specific stores.
-As Italian I have to say that most of the so called mozzarella sold abroad in most of the supermarkets, well, they are not real mozzarella in my opinion.
+– Mozzarella: this is the main ingredient, so you must choose a good quality buffalo mozzarella, and unless you are in Italy, to find a good one you should usually go to specific stores (with exceptions).
+As Italian I have to say that most of the so called mozzarella sold abroad in most of the supermarkets, well, they are not real mozzarella in my opinion (especially the not-Italian ones).
 They are often like chewy balls made of milk, nothing more, and quite tasteless and dry…and sometimes with extra additives which shouldn’t be inside a good quality mozzarella…so, you will not make a great Caprese with those ones, let’s be honest.
 The top quality buffalo mozzarella are sold few hours after they are made, and they must be eaten in few hours to fully appreciate and enjoy their qualities (the ingredients are just fresh buffalo milk, lactobacillus, calf rennet and salt…the lower quality mozzarella instead don’t have lactobacillus and can contain acidity regulators as citric acid and lactic acid, which are cheaper and they make much faster the whole process, skipping completely the fermentation time, but in this way the final product has less taste than a good product properly made, so usually also more salt is added to it), and clearly those top quality mozzarella are in most of cases possible to find only in the production areas, and not everyone is so lucky to be there (me neither! 🙂 but I had the chance to try and yes they are different).
 But there are some good buffalo mozzarella available also abroad, and when you find them you immediately realize the difference: they stay in a generous quantity of “liquido di governo“, their “water” in few words; they are very soft when cut, and when you cut it you will see “tears” of milk (whey) coming out (bad mozzarellas don’t, just drops of water, maybe, and because of citric acid and because they are made with fast industrial processes, for example starting from the so called “cagliata” and leading to lower quality products, HERE you can see a good example of what I mean); and you can eat it pure, with nothing else on it, and its taste is amazing and so refreshing.
 So, find a good shop of dairy products and choose a good mozzarella, that’s the first fundamental step for a good Caprese 🙂 (I suggest to choose at least a 250g mozzarella, smaller ones, especially smaller than 125g, are often more dry and if I can choose I choose 250 g or bigger).
+The only good alternative can be a good “treccia di fiordilatte“, probably even more difficult to find outside Italy.

 Look for these symbols on the package: